MetaPointTech/metapoint/docs/src/README.md

     <img src="https://user-images.githubusercontent.com/53158137/224494201-7e70b6d7-e29a-45ac-b534-e1d3c04dea48.gif" alt="Demo" />
     <figcaption>
       <p align="center">
-        Metapoint lets you <strong>focus on</strong> what you want to do
+        MetaPoint lets you <strong>focus on</strong> what you want to do
       </p>
   </figcaption>
 </figure>

-- MetaPoint works well with nodejs and _**any**_ front-end framework.

 - You _**no longer**_ need to pay attention to tedious network layer coding, just write business code.
 Save a lot of time and energy.

+- MetaPoint works well with nodejs and _**any**_ front-end framework.

 - MetaPoint saves your team _**a lot of communication time**_ because the SDK is _**automatically**_ generated.
 API documentation is also no longer needed.

-- Thanks to the extensibility of libp2p, you can use _**any**_ transport protocol, including any in the _**future**_, which means _**zero**_ upgrade cost.

 - You will _**never**_ get your API called incorrectly.
 TypeScript will warn you of errors in the call before you even save the file.

+- Thanks to the extensibility of libp2p, you can use _**any**_ transport protocol, including any in the _**future**_, which means _**zero**_ upgrade cost.

 - MetaPoint is great for making _**real-time**_ applications.